jonurcelay/recordsteps_release/README.md

 ## 💬 Support

-- For help or questions, visit [https://recordsteps.com/](https://recordsteps.com/), open an issue in this repo or contact me on X (https://x.com/jon_urce).
+- For help or questions, open an issue in this repo or contact me on X (https://x.com/jon_urce).

 ---